Geometric art

-Aside from its funerary use, the Greeks also utilized various vessels during symposiums.
+Aside from its funerary use, the Greeks also utilized various vessels during symposia.
 The Greek symposium was a social gathering that only aristocratic males were allowed to attend.
 Vessels, such as wine coolers, jugs, various drinking cups, and mixing vessels, were decorated with Greek, geometric scenes.
 Some of the scenes depicted drinking parties or Dionysus and his followers.
-The symposia would be held in the “andron,” which was a man’s only room.
-The only women allowed into this room were called “hetaera,” or female sex-workers who required payment from their regular, male companions.
+The symposia were held in the andron, which was a men's-only room.
+The only women allowed into this room were called "hetaera", or female sex-workers, who required payment from their regular, male companions.